gopikaganesan/gopikaganesan/README.md

-- Hi, I’m Gopika
+- 👋 Hi, I’m Gopika
-- I’m interested in computer field
+- ✔  I’m interested in computer field
-- I’m currently working with my final year project
+- 💻 I’m currently working with my final year project
-- I’m looking to collaborate on future technology
+- 👀 I’m looking to collaborate on future technology
-- 📫 How to reach me ... gopikaganesan@outlook.com
+- 📫 Reach me ... gopikaganesan@outlook.com

 <!---
 gopikaganesan/gopikaganesan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.